 does not get paid until your home closes.

-Over-pricing the property, not using a REALTOR®, and not listening to the advice of their REALTOR®.
 A home is worth what the market is

 willing to pay, not how much the seller wants or even needs out of the house.
 The price of the home will depend on market conditions,